Mallick17/SQL-NoSQL/README.md

 ### Step-by-Step Guide to Dump the Entire Employees Database and Restore It in Another Container

-Now that the Employees Database is running successfully in your current MySQL container (`mysql-container`), we'll export (dump) the entire database (including all tables, schema, data, views, and constraints) to a SQL file on your local machine.
+Now that the Employees Database is running successfully in The current MySQL container (`mysql-container`), we'll export (dump) the entire database (including all tables, schema, data, views, and constraints) to a SQL file on The local machine.
 Then, we'll restore it in a new MySQL container.
 This process ensures the full database (~167 MB) is portable and can be migrated without data loss.
 The dump will include everything: tables like `employees` (~300,024 rows), `salaries` (~2,844,047 rows), and relationships via foreign keys.

 #### Prerequisites
-- Your current container (`mysql-container`) is running with the `employees` database populated.
+- The current container (`mysql-container`) is running with the `employees` database populated.
 - Docker is installed on the host.
 - Root access to MySQL (with password set).
 - Disk space: At least 200 MB free on the host for the dump file.